The OCI’s role is to impart key messages to the Public

 • Annual Continuing Professional Development (CPD) of at least 30 hours.

-• First aid certification to be renewed biennially.
+• First aid certification to be renewed every two years.

-• Certification in Child Protection from Tusla – Child and Family Agency, renewable every three years.
+• Certification in Child Protection from a recognised organisation e.g. Introduction to Child First E-Learning Programme with TUSLA or equivalent – renewable every three years.

 • Abide by a Code of Ethics and Standards of Practice (aligned with other European regulatory bodies).